itsme-zeix/Keyboard-Design-Archive/README.md

 # Past PCB Designs
 Largely prototypes made for clients' potential designs.
-- My designs typically avoid SOD diodes in exchange for standard 0805 diodes for increased mechanical stability.
+- My designs typically avoid SOD diodes in favour of standard 0805 diodes for increased mechanical stability.
 - Size of pads are larger in hopes that they will adhere better and be less likely to lift.
 - Prototypes are done with HASL while large scale production are done with ENIG.